top of page

 Why it helps: Releases tension in the fascia and reduces pain.

-• 2–3 minutes per foot, 1–2 times daily
+• Do this for 2–3 minutes per foot, 1–2 times daily.

-Additional Strategies
+Additional Strategies for Relief

-• Wear supportive shoes with arch support (avoid bare feet on hard floors)
+• Wear supportive shoes with arch support (avoid bare feet on hard floors).

-• Avoid prolonged standing or running until symptoms improve
+• Avoid prolonged standing or running until symptoms improve.

-• Consider orthotics if foot structure contributes to strain
+• Consider orthotics if foot structure contributes to strain.

-• Use ice after activity if inflammation is present
+• Use ice after activity if inflammation is present.

 Case Study: Lisa, 45, Retail Worker with Heel Pain